beejjorgensen/Super-Star-Trek-Info/doc/sst_spec.md

   Choose a random integer in the range `[25,34]`.

-* Set the maximum possible Enterprise energy level to `3000`.
+* Set the maximum possible Enterprise main energy level to `3000`.

-* Set the current Enterprise energy level to the maximum possible energy level.
+* Set the current Enterprise main energy level to the maximum possible main energy level.

 * Set the maximum possible Enterprise photon torpedo count to `10`.